estnltk/estnltk/estnltk/wiki/wikiParserDoc.rst

 Output directory for .json files as #1 argument.
 The wikipedia articles dump file as #2 argument.

-Optional flag -v or --verbose for printing Article Title and article count everytime.
+Optional flag -v or --verbose for printing Article Title and article count, dropped page and drop count everytime.

 Without the -v or --verbose option after every 50th article the count is printed without the titles.